 At Gokyo Valley, you’ll visit the stunning Gokyo Lake surrounded by snow-capped mountains.
 The hike to the Gokyo ridge offers a 360-degree glimpse of the Himalayas.

+Furthermore, the trail joins the Chola Pass, the famous highest mountain pass.
 This trek offers ample time for acclimatization.
 En route, you’ll walk past interesting Sherpa villages and ancient Buddhist monasteries.
 This place offers you a great insight into the vibrant Sherpa culture and their lifestyle.

 This trek also requires a good level of fitness with previous hiking experience, as well as strong determination and endurance.
+However, you don’t need to be a serious trekker, but previous trekking experience would be a big asset.

 Highlights: